Free people of color: Economic influence

 Free people of color filled an important niche in the economy of slave societies.
 In most places they worked as artisans and small retail merchants in the towns.
 In many places, especially in the American South, there were restrictions on people of color owning slaves and agricultural land.
-But many free blacks lived in the countryside and some became major slaveholders.
+But many free blacks lived in the countryside, and some became major slaveholders.
 In the antebellum years, individual slaves who were freed often stayed on or near the plantations where they or their ancestors had been slaves, and where they had extended family.
-Masters often used free blacks as plantation managers or overseers, especially if the master had a family relationship with the mixed-race man.
+Masters often used free blacks as plantation managers or overseers, especially if the master had a family relationship with a mixed-race man.

 In the early 19th century, societies required apprenticeships for free blacks to ensure they developed a means of support.
-For instance, in North Carolina, "By the late 1830s, then, county courts could apprentice orphans, fatherless or abandoned children, illegitimate children, and free black children whose parents were not employed.
+For instance, by the late 1830s North Carolina county courts could apprentice orphans, fatherless or abandoned children, illegitimate children, and free black children whose parents were not employed.

 However, the number of apprenticeships declined as the number of free blacks increased.
 In some Southern states after the Nat Turner slave rebellion of 1831, the legislatures passed laws that forbade the teaching of free blacks or slaves to read and write, which was a requirement for having an apprenticeship.
 There was fear if blacks could read and write, they might start slave revolts and rebellions.
 Blacks were not allowed to apprentice as an editor or work in a printing press.
 Despite the restrictions of some apprenticeships, many free blacks benefited from their time as an apprentice.